ia-eknorr/ignition-version-control/Create a Branch and Push changes.md

 git commit && git commit -m “Added code to files”
 ```

-Once you've tracked your files and committed them, it is a good practice to verify a clean working tree.
+Once you've tracked your files and committed them, it is a good practice to verify a clean working tree (no untracked changes).
 ```shell
 git status
 ```